Faculty & Staff Advisors Of Recognized Student Organizations

 Considering their expertise and experience, the faculty/staff advisor can often provide significant insights regarding student organization issues.
 For example, goal setting, program ideas, conflict resolution, feedback, continuity and student organization advocacy.
 Their most important contribution is advising about organizational and interpersonal effectiveness, communication, and personal growth.
 It is through the aid of the advisors that individual students develop their true potential as leaders.

 The advisor should assist the student organization to adhere to all University policies, as well as federal and state law.
 Furthermore, the student officers are to know where policies are listed, what the policies are, why they exist, and the channels to be followed for changes, revisions or exceptions.
 Student organization programming/events may require liability insurance, safety and security cost for event planning.
-The policies are listed in the Student Organization Handbook.
-Student Involvement and the Dean of Students Office are the designees who can respond to questions concerning the interpretation or application of policies and regulations.
+The policies are listed throughout the SAE website.
+Student Activities and Events and the Dean of Students Office are the designees who can respond to questions concerning the interpretation or application of policies and regulations.

 SAE and the University are grateful for the work faculty/staff advisors do for student organizations at SFSU.
 The faculty/staff advisor is encouraged to contact us with any questions or concerns.
 SAE staff are happy to assist any way possible.